getpelican/pelican/docs/importer.rst

 Dependencies
 """"""""""""

-``pelican-import`` has two additional dependencies not included with pelican by default:
+``pelican-import`` has two dependencies not required by the rest of pelican:

 - BeautifulSoup
 - pandoc